StackStorm/st2docs/docs/source/install/deb.rst

   sudo service nginx restart

-If you modify ports, or url paths in the nginx configuration, make the corresponding changes in st2web configuration at ``/opt/stackstorm/static/webui/config.js``.
+If you modify ports, or url paths in the nginx configuration, make the corresponding changes in the st2web configuration at ``/opt/stackstorm/static/webui/config.js``.

 Use your browser to connect to ``https://${ST2_HOSTNAME}`` and login to the WebUI.